jessedellariley/distune/README.md

 - [x] User signs in through Spotify to access their account
 - [x] User picks their top 3 songs for each of their favorite genres
-- [ ] User can discover new users to follow by swiping right or left on their top 3 songs in a shared genre
+- [ ] User can discover new users to follow by swiping right or left on their top 3 songs
-- [ ] User can view recommended user's playlists once they’ve swiped right
 - [ ] User can display profile information (bio, following, followers)
 - [x] User's playlists appear in profile and can be clicked on and listened to
 - [ ] User can access the music and profiles of those they are following